 For specific course questions such as venue, timings, missing classes, disabled access and our cancellation policy please see the relevant course page – a list of our upcoming courses and events can be found here.

 Mindfulness involves developing a present moment awareness of your own experience, without judgement.
 Whilst this sounds easy, in practice it can be difficult as the mind is habitually used to being distracted.
 Mindfulness meditation involves continually bringing the attention back to the present moment or current focus, all with a sense of kindness rather than criticism.
 Please follow this link to our What is mindfulness? webpage for more information.

 What is meditation?

 There are different types of meditation and not all are the same.
 Mindfulness meditation is putting aside a dedicated time on a daily basis with the intention of cultivating awareness.
 In this regular practice we are familiarising ourselves with our inner experience whatever that may be.
-We practise acceptance of our internal state rather than judging it, or trying to change it.
-Meditation is unlike anything else we do on a daily basis as it is a kind of non-doing, letting things be.
-Mindfulness is the energy we use to keep ourselves with the intention of practising meditation.
+We practise acceptance of our internal state rather than judging it or trying to change it.
+Meditation is unlike anything else we do on a daily basis as it is a kind of non-doing.
+We are after all human beings not human doings…

 Please see our course details for specific benefits.

 Research has provided evidence that mindfulness can offer many benefits, including increased concentration, feelings of wellbeing, reduced stress, and better relationships with other people.

 Mindfulness resources Mindfulnet.org, generously developed and maintained by Juliet Adams, offers an overview of research into mindfulness from both a healthcare and workplace perspective.

 Is mindfulness positive thinking, relaxation, NLP, hypnotherapy, brainwashing, emptying your mind, therapy, blissing out, x, y, z …?!